Njugen/tabflower/README.md

 ## Extension Structure

-Tabeon webextension consists of the following sections (all of them are most likely not used in every extension).
+Tabflower webextension consists of the following sections (all of them are most likely not used in every extension).
 Lets consider the following:

 - Popup (UI that shows up when clicking the extension icon in the browser tray)
 - Sidebar (UI that shows up at the side of a web page, when triggering certain functionalities.
 E.g. history sidebar listing all visited pages)